Optical probes of two-component pairing states in transition metal dichalcogenides: Introduction

-It has recently been realized that the optical conductivity is a useful probe of the superconducting state of multiband (or multiorbital) systems~\cite{Ahn21}.
-While in single-band superconductors the optical conductivity is essentially disorder-driven and vanishes in the clean limit, clean multiband superconductors have finite optical conductivity, which is sensitive to the pairing channel and is connected to the superfluid weight~\cite{Ahn21a,Chen21}.
-It is also ideally suited to probe the difference between nematic and chiral ground states.
-Conductivity anisotropy $\sigma_{xx}-\sigma_{yy}$ is sensitive to the breaking of $C_3$ symmetry \cite{Xu22}, while optical Hall conductivity is only allowed in chiral systems which break time-reversal symmetry \cite{Taylor12,Wang14,Wang17}.
+\FJ{ Historically, the optical conductivity of superconductors has been understood in the Mattis--Bardeen, single-band dirty limit, which is essentially disorder-driven and leads to vanishing conductivity in the absence of scattering.
+But more recently it has been realized that clean multiband superconductors have finite optical conductivity~\cite{Ahn21}, which is sensitive to the pairing channel and is connected to the superfluid weight~\cite{Ahn21a,Chen21}.
 Previous work has considered the non-linear optical response of non-centrosymmetric superconductors \cite{Xu19,Tanaka23}, and recently both linear and non-linear conductivities were computed for the H-TMD three band model \cite{Raj24} with the single-component pairing states proposed in Ref.~[\onlinecite{Margalit21}].
-The $E'$ state, currently a strong candidate for unconventional pairing~\cite{Roy24,Siegl24}, was not considered.
+The $E'$ state~\cite{Roy24,Siegl24} was not considered. }

 In this work, we consider the optical conductivity of the $E'$ superconducting state in both its chiral and nematic ground states, demonstrating that the optical Hall conductivity $\sigma_{xy}^H$ and the conductivity anisotropy $\sigma_{xx}-\sigma_{yy}$, which are zero for all other superconducting states, serve as unique probes for the chiral and nematic $E'$ states, respectively.